FAMILY-OFFICE

 Chief Investment Officer (CIO) Recruitment Agency

 We focus on mandate clarity, delegated authority, and calm governance in high-trust environments.
 We do not run open, broadcast-style processes for CIO hires.
+The best candidates are rarely looking, and the best families need privacy.

 Hire when the office needs one point of accountability for the investment system, not just selecting managers or placing trades.